Tense

-In English grammar, there are three basic tenses; present, past and future.
-And these three tenses have four aspects (simple, continuous, perfect, perfect continuous) which express how an action relates to time.
+There are three basic tenses; present, past and future.
+And these three tenses have four aspects (simple, continuous, perfect, perfect continuous), which express how an action relates to time.

 Tenses